 Helps for Natural Latch

-Tommee Tippee bottles have a distinctive shape that really fits well into little hands.
-Breastfeeding experts have carefully designed the nipple to closely resemble a breast, with a wide base, flattish profile and long, natural-looking nipple.
-This company claims that more than 90 percent of babies will accept this nipple within three attempts.
+Tommee Tippee bottles have a distinctive curvy shape that fits perfectly in your hand.
+Experts designed the nipple to flex like a mom’s breast, featuring a super-wide base and a soft silicone tip.
+The company claims 92% of babies accept this nipple within the first three attempts.

 Pros